grimmelm/ctech404/ctech401/module_3/e5_project_strings_lorem_ipsum/exercise_specs.md

 ---
 # Instructional Requirements
 ## Key Technical Outcome
-Understand everything covered in this module. ??
+Understand everything covered in module.
+String operators, String functions and type conversion

 ## Exercise Context
 It's time to put into practice everything we have learned so far about string operators and functions!

 ## Exercise Instructions

-Write a program that ask the user for a word and for the number of times to repeat it.
+In the code editor, write a program that asks a user for a word and for the number of times to repeat it.
 Use the appropriate string operators to output the results to the screen.

-(elaborate!!)
+For example:

+repeat the word 'foo' 5 times:
+output: foofoofoofoofoo

 ## Any Unique Requirements or Notes?